Radiology4U/Application-of-LLM-Models-for-Hemorrhage-Classification-in-CT-Imaging-A-Feasibility-Study/README.md

 * Dataset includes **47 patients**
 * Intended **for academic research only**
 * This is a feasibility study — **not for clinical use**
-* GPT-4o does not directly interpret images — predictions are made via structured prompts using metadata or textual imaging findings

 ---